Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Methods for Containment and Clean-up: Ventilate the area to prevent the gas from accumulating, especially in confined spaces.
 Stop or reduce leak if safe to do so.
 Knock down gas with fog or fine water spray.
 Dike and recover contaminated water for appropriate disposal.

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Only trained personnel should work with this product.
-Immediately report leaks, spills or failures of the safety equipment (e.g. ventilation system).
+Immediately report leaks, spills or failures of the safety equipment (e.g., ventilation system).
 In event of a spill or leak, immediately put on escape-type respirator and exit the area.
 Prevent uncontrolled release of product.
-Prevent accidental contact with incompatible chemicals.
+Prevent unintentional contact with incompatible chemicals.
 Eliminate heat and ignition sources such as sparks, open flames, hot surfaces and static discharge.
 Post "No Smoking" signs.
 Use the pressure regulator appropriate for cylinder pressure and contents.
 Secure cylinder in an up-right position.
 Protect cylinders from damage.
 Use a suitable hand truck to move cylinders; do not drag, roll, slide, or drop.

 Storage: Store in an area that is: cool, dry, well-ventilated, out of direct sunlight and away from heat and ignition sources, temperature-controlled.
 Always secure (e.g., chain) cylinders in an upright position to a wall, rack or other solid structure.
 Label container with date received, date opened and disposal date.
 Use a first-in, first-out inventory system.
 Empty containers may contain hazardous residue.
 Store separately.
 Keep closed.
 Comply with all applicable health and safety regulations, fire and building codes.